 MASTG-TECH-0058: Exploring the App Package

-Once you have collected the package name of the application you want to target, you'll want to start gathering information about it.
+Once you have the application package name you want to target, you may want to start gathering information about it.
 First, retrieve the iGoat-Swift IPA as explained in Obtaining and Extracting Apps.

 $ ls -1 Payload/iGoat-Swift.app